On Teleology: V. Setting

 (Biesta, p.
 43)

 Rather than the instrumentality of Curricular implementation as some coarse techno-logicality, IB is conversational process in a ‘place’ where what it means to dwell “in between” is compellingly inclusive.
-IB is dialogue with those present and with those tangibly absent; it is listening to voices heard and not heard.
+IB is dialogue with those present and with those tangibly absent; it is listening to voices as well as seeking voices that are heard and not heard.

 In the back-and-forth of x/y dialogue, the more-than-one constitutes one: in a word, a ‘unit’ or ‘united’.
 Dialogue sustains the past, to keep it alive and well and with us each present moment.
-Fuelled not simply by what just happened but also by what could happen, by what could be, IB is a compelling imperative for people to listen and respond, not just as joint actors but as contributors.
+Fuelled not simply by what just happened but also by what could happen, by what could be, IB is a compelling imperative for people to listen and respond, not just as joint actors but also as contributors.

 With respect to others, with respect for others, we can reiterate, disagree, misunderstand, or absorb in muted silence, or we can contribute and propel others from this present moment into the next, and the next, and the next thereafter.
 Remembering the past in the present dresses the future for its arrival.